Access4all/adg/pages/knowledge/desktop-screen-readers/so-buggy/README.md

 - For filing JAWS issues, please use the [issue tracker for VFO-standards-support (GitHub.com)] by FreedomScientific.
     - For more details, please read [JAWS wide open (PacielloGroup.com)](https://developer.paciellogroup.com/blog/2017/10/jaws-wide-open/).
 - For filing Firefox issues, please use the [issue tracker for Firefox (Mozilla.org)](https://bugzilla.mozilla.org).
-- Regarding Internet Explorer, there doesn't seem to be a way for filing issues.
+- Regarding Internet Explorer, there does not seem to be a way for filing issues.
     - Maybe this will be of some further help though: [How to log a bug on Internet Explorer?
 (StackOverflow.com)](https://stackoverflow.com/questions/258168/how-to-log-a-bug-on-internet-explorer).

 ### What will the future bring?